engineering87/dotnet-design-patterns/src/Behavioral/Interpreter/README.md

 * **Terminal Expressions**:
 `FilenameFilter`: A terminal expression that checks if a file name contains a specific substring.
     - Constructor: Takes the filename substring to search for.
     - Interpret Method: Checks if the file name contains the substring.

+* **ExtensionFilter**:
-* **ExtensionFilter**: A terminal expression that checks if a file has a specific extension.
+`ExtensionFilter`: A terminal expression that checks if a file has a specific extension.
     - Constructor: Takes the file extension to search for.
     - Interpret Method: Checks if the file extension matches the given extension.

 * **Context**:
-Definition: `File` represents a file with a name and extension.
+`File` represents a file with a name and extension.
-Purpose: The object that is interpreted by the expressions.
+The object that is interpreted by the expressions.
 It holds the data that the expressions operate on.

 ## Usage
 ```csharp